DeKalb, Illinois: Bus

 Scheduled local bus service throughout the DeKalb area is provided by DeKalb Public Transit, a joint effort by the city in partnership with Northern Illinois University.
 Routes extend through the university, the city, and Sycamore with extensions west to Kishwaukee College and east to the passenger rail station at Elburn.
 Schedules on the main routes vary depending on whether the university is in session.
 The system began in 1971 as the Huskie Bus Line under contract to the NIU Student Association.
 By 1982 the system served 3 million riders per year, second only in Illinois to the Chicago Transit Authority.
 In 2018, it merged with a smaller City of DeKalb bus system, which had been operated by the local Voluntary Action Center (VAC).
 Paratransit operations were added in 2021, also by transfer from VAC.
 VAC continues to serve a wider surrounding area with on-demand transportation for people with special needs and to out-of-town medical appointments.

 Airport

 DeKalb Taylor Municipal Airport (DTMA) (ICAO: KDKB, FAA LID: DKB), serving the general aviation community, is on the east side of the city at 3232 Pleasant Street.
-The airport opened in April 1944 in association with a factory making Interstate TDR assault drone aircraft.
+The airport opened in 1944 in association with a factory making Interstate TDR assault drone aircraft.
 The city took ownership in 1948.
-There is no commercial service directly to DeKalb, but the city center is 43.43 miles away from O'Hare International Airport in Chicago, making commercial air access relatively easy.
+There is no commercial service directly to DeKalb, but the city center is 43 miles from O'Hare International Airport in Chicago, making commercial air access relatively easy.